 I can’t stop.
 I just can’t get enough of them.
 They’re SO FREAKING DELICIOUS and you should try them at least once in your life (and then you’ll enter the vicious cycle lol)

-Let me specify (in case you still haven’t read a post on this blog): to me, “healthy” can also be a traditional kardemummabulle made with butter and regular flour, if enjoyed without worrying, if eaten in a cold afternoon in Sweden with your loved one/s.
+Let me specify (in case you still haven’t read a post on this blog): to me, “healthy” can also be a traditional kardemummabulle made with butter and regular flour, if enjoyed without worrying, if eaten in a cold afternoon in Sweden (or where you live;)) with your loved one/s.

 Like this giant one, that we ate at Café Husaren, Göteborg, back in April.

 The “unhealthy” is in the quantity.
 I know what you’re thinking: “You just shared a photo of a GIANT cardamom cinnamon bun”.

 Don’t worry we divided it.
 Also, we only ate it twice and never again.

 Anyway, the version I’m sharing with you today is way lighter than the original.